METHODS THAT MAY HELP INDUCE MENSTRUATION

 – Stress control and relaxation.
 When we feel stressed, we may produce hormones such as cortisol or adrenaline that can sometimes be the cause of a delayed or missed period.

-– Hot compress or hot bath for relaxing tight muscles and relieving emotional stress is believed to help to bring on period.
+– A hot compress or hot bath for relaxing tight muscles and relieving emotional stress is believed to help to bring on a period.

-– Magnesium supplements help relax nerves system and all muscles including uterus.
+– Magnesium supplements help relax nerves system and all muscles including the uterus.

 – Exercise every day.

 – Antioxidant Lutein is also believed to help induce menstruation.

 HERBS, FODS & SPICES THAT MAY HELP TO STOP PERIOD

 WARNING: If you intend to stop menstruation using the below-mentioned herbs, it is important to consult your physician; especially if you are on medications.
 Also in case you are pregnant or think you could be, you must avoid taking these herbs and spices, as they could lead to a miscarriage.